-Defined entrance porch typically the width of the front facade Low-pitched hipped roof with large over-hanging eaves Exterior walls clad with horizontal siding, brick, shingle or stucco accentuated with architectural elements Simple massing of two to two-and-a-half stories Dormers on one or more sides One-over-one double or single hung windows Bay window projections at second story
+- ☐ Low-pitched hipped roof with small to medium size over-hanging eaves (typically 12"- 36") - ☐ Exterior walls clad with horizontal siding, brick, shingle, or stucco accentuated with architectural elements - ☐ Simple massing of two to two-and-a-half stories - ☐ Dormers on one or more sides - ☐ One-over-one double or single hung windows - Bay window projections at second story

 There are three basic American Foursquare massing types: (1) the simple cube American Foursquare where all four sides of the Home are equal in length, (2) the rectangular American Foursquare where the main facade is slightly larger than the side facades, and (3) the tower American Foursquare where the height of the two floors is greater than the width of the main facade.
 Variations on these designs can occur.
 Most American Foursquare Homes are not truly square in plan.
 Nonetheless all designs are always capped with a hipped roof.
 The basic plan is commonly broken by a rear wing, a side porch, a small one-story one-room attachment, or a one-story projecting bay window.
-These attachments to the American Foursquare can have a hip, gable or shed roof.
+These attachments to the American Foursquare can have a hip, gable, or shed roof.